Atakunmosa East

 Atakunmosa East (Yoruba: Ìláòrún Àtákunmósà) is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in the town of Iperindo in the east of the area at.
+Folusho Adekoya is the current chairman of the council.

 It has an area of 238 km^{2} and a population of 76,197 at the 2006 census.

 The postal code of the area is 233.

+Atakunmosa East Central Local Council Development Area (LCDA)

+Atakunmosa East Central Local Council Development Area (LCDA) was created out of Atakunmosa East area council for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA was created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the LCDA is Adediran Mercy Olusola.